"JUNG AND THE COLLECTIVE: Conscious Grounding in Uncertain Times"

 - C.G.
 Jung, "The Undiscovered Self" -

-None of us is immune to the currents of cultural and societal change happening around us, inparticular when
+None of us are immune to the currents of cultural and societal change happening around us, inparticular when

 they feel so seismic in nature.
 In addressing the cultural anxiety and uncertainty not only in our current political